-- 1. In Page view, select an image or drawn shape or double-click to place the insertion point within a line of text. - If you place the insertion point within the text without selecting any text, the anchor is placed at the location of the insertion point.
-If you select text, the anchor is placed at the beginning of the selected text. - 2.
-On the Web toolbar, click the Anchor tool.
+1. In Page view, select an image or drawn shape or double-click to place the insertion point within a line of text.

+If you place the insertion point within the text without selecting any text, the anchor is placed at the location of the insertion point.
+If you select text, the anchor is placed at the beginning of the selected text.